Viking - 43: Jorvik Viking Festival for Winter Cheer and Colour, February 20th-27th, 2019, Wednesday-Wednesday

 He is unhappy and ill-tempered who meets all with mockery.
 What he does not know, yet needs to, are his own shortcomings that others put up with.

-Welcome one and all, step back in time with me to another age when York was very different
+Welcome one and all, step back in time with me, 20th-27th February 2019 to another age when York was very different

-I arrived in York the previous evening after a long drive from the 'deep south' (London to you), to be welcomed by Tom, the landlord of the Waggon & Horses on St Lawrence Street near the city walls at Walmgate Bar.
-The timing of my stay in York was determined by circumstances, and I'll try to get back for the second half of the week next year when the parade and battle are staged.
+Mid-February 2017 I arrived in St Lawrence Street at the Waggon & Horses near the city walls at Walmgate Bar.
+(The timing of my stay in York was determined by circumstances, and I'll try to get back in 2019 for the parade and staged battle).

 My wife Kath had bought me a year's membership of The Jorvik Group and I needed to validate my paperwork in Coppergate Walk.
 With 'Pastport' in hand I set off to the nearby church for the temporary exhibition.
-From when the Jorvik Viking Centre re-opens on April 8th this year I'll be able to visit.
+The Jorvik Viking Centre re-opened on April 8th, 2017.
 If you visit, keep your ticket for free admission for a twelve month period.
-The 'Pastport' entitles me to visit the Jorvik Centre, Jorvik Dig, Barley Hall and the Richard III Experience at Monkgate Bar.
-So next time I'm in York, maybe I can squeeze them in.
+The 'Pastport' entitled me to visit the Jorvik Centre, Jorvik Dig, Barley Hall and the Richard III Experience at Monkgate Bar if I had the time to fit them into a three day stay. .

 Meanwhile maybe you'll share the delights of the 'encampment' on Coppergate Walk.
 It's a personal recollection of the friendships cemented from a common interest.
 We had much to talk about, and I learned much from the team who made me feel welcome.
 It helped that I passed on a few of my cards for their benefit as much as mine, to let them see we had shared interests.
 Let me introduce them below, beginning with 'Jarl'.